M66B/FairEmail/docs/FAQ-en-rGB.md

 An identity is available for sending a new message or replying or forwarding an existing message only if:

 * the identity is set to synchronize (send messages)
-* the associated account is set to synchronize (receive messages)
+* the associated account is set to synchronise (receive messages)
 * the associated account has a drafts folder

 FairEmail will try to select the best identity based on the *to* address of the message replied to / being forwarded.